Julius Bruche: Military career

-Later he served on the staff of 5th Division in France as a temporary colonel where he worked closely with General John Monash.
-Monash is said to have thought highly of Bruche's administrative skills, so highly in fact that following the end of hostilities he made Bruche director of the non-military employment scheme that was set up in England as part of the repatriation process to provide soldiers with civilian skills that they could use on their return to Australia.
+Later he served on the staff of 5th Division in France as a temporary colonel where he worked closely with Lieutenant General John Monash.
+Monash is said to have thought highly of Bruche's administrative skills, so highly in fact that, following the end of hostilities in November 1918, he made Bruche director of the non-military employment scheme that was set up in England as part of the repatriation process to provide soldiers with civilian skills that they could use on their return to Australia.

 Following his return to Australia in December 1919 Bruche was confirmed as a substantive colonel in 1920, before achieving the rank of major general in 1923.
 He then held a number of senior positions including commandant of the New South Wales and Queensland military districts, adjutant general of the Australian forces, senior military representative for Australia in London and on the Imperial General Staff and commandant of the Royal Military College, Duntroon.
 In October 1931 he became Chief of the General Staff (CGS), taking over from Major General Walter Coxen.
 His tenure was marked by the austerity of the economic downturn of the Great Depression, and the general malaise that crept into Australian strategic thinking at the time.
 He retired in 1935 at the rank of major general, being replaced as CGS by Lieutenant General John Lavarack.

 Throughout his career Bruche received many honours including: the Companion of the Order of St Michael and St George (CMG), Companion of the Order of the Bath (CB), and Knight Commander of the Order of the Bath (KCB).
 During the First World War he was also mentioned in despatches five times.